osrf/TSC-RMW-Reports/README.md

-## ROS Middleware Report for ROS Galacic
+## ROS Middleware Report for ROS Galactic

 You can use the [editor on GitHub](https://github.com/osrf/TSC-RMW-Reports/edit/main/README.md) to maintain and preview the content for your website in Markdown files.